Moon

 This kind of thing seems like a truly outstanding resource, and I'm happy to pay for it, with the desire to have this for when my kids get older.

-• PaulDavisThe1st a day ago
+• PaulDavisThe1st 7 months ago

 Related: last Sunday (December 15th) was the *luna*stice - the northernmost endpoint of the moon's 18.6 year cycle during which the rise/set points move between north and south.
 On Sunday it was as far north as it gets, and for the next generation it will move slowly south and then back again.